nikasimovich/invsnghtlfe/entries/tierney.md

 <hr/>

 The basement apartment door opens, emitting a wave of distorted guitars and <a href="https://www.youtube.com/watch?v=r2fbqUgyg-E" target="_blank">speak-singing</a> that fills the hallway up like a fish tank before closing, draining the sound back down to knee-level.
-An out-of-breath body rushes out, a buzzcutpunk wearing a sweat-soaked tank top I can just make out through a gap in the money pouch’s zipper.
+An out-of-breath body rushes out, a buzzcut punk wearing a sweat-soaked tank top I can just make out through a gap in the money pouch’s zipper.

 “It’s so hot in there,” the punk gasps.
 Door bitch offers them a metal water bottle.